5-Methyl-2-((2-nitrophenyl)amino)-3-thiophenecarbonitrile

 5-Methyl-2-[(2-nitrophenyl)amino]-3-thiophenecarbonitrile, also known as ROY (red-orange-yellow), is an organic compound which is a chemical intermediate to the drug olanzapine.
 It has been the subject of intensive study because it can exist in multiple well-characterised crystalline polymorphic forms.

 Synthesis

 The preparation of ROY was first disclosed in a series of patents from Eli Lilly & Co. in the 1990s, which covered the pharmaceutical active ingredient later marketed as olanzapine.
 In the first step, a Gewald reaction using propionaldehyde, sulfur and malononitrile formed the thiophene ring system, as 2-amino-5-methylthiophene-3-carbonitrile.
 The amino group was then reacted with 2-fluoro-nitrobenzene in tetrahydrofuran to provide 5-methyl-2-[(2-nitrophenyl)amino]-3-thiophenecarbonitrile.

 Polymorphism

 ROY has been crystallised in at least thirteen polymorphic forms.
-Five of them, including red, orange and yellow examples are shown in Figure 1.
+In an increasing order of stability, they are Y, YT04, R, OP, YN, Y04, R05, PO13, ON, ORP, R18, RPL, and Y19.
+Five of them, including red, orange and yellow examples, are shown in the accompanying image.